polaarts/ciclismo-api/README.md

 # API of Cycling Products

 This is an API that delivers the information extracted from different websites selling cycling products (for now limited to this category).
+In this case I have implemented the Domain Driven Design (DDD) practice in order to facilitate the scalability and maintainability of the code.

 ## Endpoints